How to Make Peanut Butter

 Makes about 2 ½ cups

-- 1-2 tbl oil (melted coconut oil, extra virgin olive oil, peanut oil, etc)
+- 1-2 tablespoons Oil (melted coconut oil, extra virgin olive oil, peanut oil, etc) (Where to Buy)

 Preheat the oven to 350 degrees.
 Fill a large saucepan or soup pot with water and bring to a boil.